Quick Facts-English

 Methane, fracking fluids and other drilling chemicals have been documented as entering waterways via leaking wells, spills, pipeline breaks, well blowouts, truck accidents and floods.
 In addition to rendering water wells undrinkable and causing illnesses, poisoned waters have killed farm animals, wildlife, fish and vegetation.
 Recently in Pennsylvania, after 13 years of denial that it contaminated drinking wells in the community of Dimock, a gas producer pleaded guilty to 17 felony counts, paid large fines, and must replace the community’s water system.

-The trend toward mega-fracking, with longer and more extensive horizontal wellbores per well pad, means fracking uses much more water than it did 15 years ago, gulping up to 16 million gallons of water per well.
+The trend toward mega-fracking, with longer and more extensive horizontal wellbores per well pad, means fracking uses much more water than it did 15 years ago, gulping up to 100 million litres of water per well.
 Each shale gas well pad can have up to 20 wells.
 Each well can be ‘fracked’ a dozen times or more.
 The water needs are enormous and can lead to drinking water depletion and problems disposing of ever-increasing amounts of toxic fracking wastewater.

 Wastewater: The vast amount of wastewater left after a frack is highly toxic and sometimes radioactive.
 It cannot safely be used for other purposes.
 The most common disposal method injects the waste into the ground under pressure, but this has been shown to be the cause of thousands of earthquakes.
 Other methods of disposal are associated with disease and environmental contamination.
 There is now no approved method considered to be safe in New Brunswick.